 In January 2013, our Board of Directors authorized the repurchase of up to \$100.0 million of our common stock during 2013.
-During the first quarter of 2013, we repurchased 169,809 shares of our common stock in open market purchases and we were deemed to have repurchased 177,969 shares of our common stock in conjunction with the payment of tax liabilities in respect of stock delivered to our employees in settlement of restricted stock units.
-In aggregate during the first quarter of 2013, we have repurchased 347,778 shares of our common stock and common stock equivalents at an average price of \$58.90 per share, for a total purchase cost of \$20.5 million.
-In addition, during the second quarter as of May 2, 2013, we have repurchased 215,998 shares of our common stock at an average price of \$46.34 per share for a total purchase cost of \$10.0 million.
-While we expect to fund future repurchases of common shares (if any) with operating cash flow and/or proceeds from our investments we are unable to predict the timing or magnitude of our share repurchases.
+For the nine months ended September 30, 2013, we repurchased 853,870 shares of our common stock in open market purchases and are deemed to have repurchased 214,303 shares of our common stock in connection with the cash settlement of tax liabilities incurred on the vestings of restricted stock units.
+In aggregate we repurchased 1,068,173 common shares and common stock equivalents at an average price of \$51.30 per share, for a total purchase cost of \$54.8 million.

-Based upon the number of restricted stock unit grants outstanding at April 30, 2013, we expect to fund repurchases of our common stock from our employees in conjunction with the cash settlement of tax liabilities incurred on vesting of restricted stock units of approximately \$64.2 million (as calculated based upon the closing share price as of April 30, 2013 of \$46.19 per share and assuming a withholding tax rate of 38%) over the next five years, of which an additional \$2.2 million will be payable in 2013, \$19.6 million will be payable in 2014, \$14.1 million will be payable in 2015, \$11.2 million will be payable in 2016, \$11.3 million will be payable in 2017, and \$5.8 million will be payable in 2018.
+Under the terms of our stock equity plan we generally repurchase from our employees that portion of restricted stock unit awards used to fund income tax withholding due at the time the restricted stock unit awards vest.
+Based upon the number of restricted stock unit grants outstanding at October 30, 2013, we expect to fund repurchases of our common stock from our employees in conjunction with the cash settlement of tax liabilities incurred on vesting of restricted stock units of approximately \$67.7 million (as calculated based upon the closing share price as of October 30, 2013 of \$51.69 per share and assuming a withholding tax rate of 38%) over the next five years, of which an additional \$21.3 million will be payable in 2014, \$15.2 million will be payable in 2015, \$12.1 million will be payable in 2016 , \$12.5 million will be payable in 2017, and \$6.6 million will be payable in 2018.
 We will realize a corporate income tax benefit concurrently with the cash settlement payments.

 Our acquisition of Caliburn was funded with the issuance of 1,099,874 shares of our common stock and 1,099,877 contingent convertible preferred shares.
-The contingent convertible preferred shares do not pay dividends and will convert to shares of our common stock in tranches of 659,926 shares and 439,951 shares promptly following the third and fifth anniversary of the closing of the acquisition, respectively, if certain revenue targets are achieved.
-If, however, the performance target for either tranche is not achieved, the contingent convertible preferred shares in such tranche will be canceled.
-As of March 31, 2013 the performance target for the first tranche was met and 659,926 contingent convertible preferred shares were converted to common shares in April 2013.
+The contingent convertible preferred shares do not pay dividends and were issued in tranches of 659,926 shares and 439,951 shares, which convert to common shares promptly following the third and fifth anniversary of the closing of the acquisition, respectively, if certain revenue targets are achieved.
+The performance target for the first tranche was met prior to the third anniversary and 659,926 contingent convertible preferred shares were converted to common shares in April 2013.
 The second tranche of contingent convertible preferred shares is subject to a measurement period of revenues from April 1, 2013 to March 31, 2015.
-The weighted number of shares and dilutive potential shares for the three month periods ended March 31, 2013 and 2012 do not include the Performance Stock shares related to the second tranche, which will be included in our share count at the time the revenue threshold is met.
+If the revenue target for the second tranche is achieved, the Performance Stock will be convertible preferred shares will be canceled.

-While we believe that the cash generated from operations, proceeds from the sale of Iridium and funds available from the revolving bank loan facility will be sufficient to meet our expected operating needs, tax obligations, common dividends payments, share repurchases, commitments to merchant banking funds, and build-out costs of new office space, we may adjust our variable expenses and other disbursements, if necessary, to meet our liquidity needs.
+While we believe that the cash generated from operations, proceeds from the sale of Iridium and funds available from the revolving bank loan facility will be sufficient to meet our expected operating needs, tax obligations, common dividends payments, share repurchases and build-out costs of new office space, we may adjust our variable expenses and other disbursements, if necessary, to meet our liquidity needs.
 There is no assurance that our current lender will continue to renew our revolving loan facility annually on comparable terms, and if it is not renewed that we would be able to obtain a new credit facility from a different lender.
 In that case, we could be required to promptly liquidate some of our remaining principal investments, issue additional securities, reduce operating costs or take a combination of these actions, in each case on terms which may not be favorable to us.
 In the event that we are not able to meet our liquidity needs, we may consider a range of financing alternatives to meet any such needs.